CharlieJT/virtual-rubiks-cube/README.md

 ## Usage Guide

+#### Undo & Redo

+- Use the Undo and Redo buttons in the Control Panel (between Solve and More) to step backward or forward through your move history.
+- Undo/Redo works for all manual moves (drag or button).
+- If you undo moves and then make a new move, the redo history is cleared.
+- Undo/Redo is disabled during timer sessions.

 Hi, I’m Charlie Tipton.
 I built this interactive 3D Virtual Rubik’s Cube to explore smooth animations, multi-touch gestures, and smart cube logic in the browser.
 Have fun scrambling, solving, and experimenting with the controls!

 ### Basic Controls